Don't get mad, get even

 Some of the reasons have their roots in that wonderful law of the Boston Irish political jungle: 'Don’t get mad; get even.'

-Kennedy was correct in attributing the saying to the US political scene.
-Ten years earlier the Democrat spokesperson Carmine Warschaw had used it in a speech, reported in The Californian newspaper The Valley Times, February 1965:
+Clearly Kennedy must have been aware of the expression prior to November 1963, when he was assassinated.
+However, I can find no records of the phrase in print during his lifetime.
+It seems that he was correct in attributing 'don't get mad, get even' to the US political scene.
+The Democrat spokesperson Carmine Warschaw used it in a speech, reported in The Californian newspaper The Valley Times, February 1965:

 Mrs Warschaw introduced the congressmen and elected officials who attended the dinner.
 Regarding some Democratic losses she had this advice: 'Don't get mad... just get even.'